-HOLDING NEGLIGENCE DOCTORS AND HEALTHCARE PROFESSIONALS ACCOUNTABLE
+HOLDING NEGLIGENT DOCTORS AND HEALTHCARE PROFESSIONALS IN COLUMBUS ACCOUNTABLE

 At The Donahey Law Firm, we represent medical patients and their families in medical malpractice claims involving a doctor’s failure to diagnose the following: Cancer, Heart Disease, Organ Failure, Child Birth Complications, Meningitis, and More.